Tommy Edman Preview, Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 15th in MLB.

-- The Mets' 4.54 team ERA ranks 21st across all MLB pitching staffs.
+- The Mets have the 20th-ranked team ERA among all league pitching staffs (4.51).

 © 2023 Data Skrive.
 All rights reserved.